andrewfulrich/mowdown/readme.md

 If one of your html files refers to a css script in a CDN, add it to the excludeCss and prependCssUrls lists (see below) because otherwise mowdown currently assumes all css files are local

 # To use:

+First, include a `.babelrc` file in your root folder.
+You can copy from the one in this package's repo if you want.

 ```
 const mowdown = require('mowdown')
 mowDown(arrayOfHtmlFiles,outputFolder)